 Of course, Elvis wasn’t alone in those schedules, and there was also a similarly unending procession of George Formby films on hand for the schedulers to fill time with.
 It’s no wonder Play Chess seemed so comparatively tolerable.

-You can find an expanded version of this review, including my thoughts on The Wayward Bus and more detail than anyone ever asked for on the full stultifying monotony of Play Chess, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of this feature, including my thoughts on The Wayward Bus and more detail than anyone ever asked for on the full stultifying monotony of Play Chess, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.